We’ve included a lot of the information on other parts of this website, but here are answers to other questions you may have.

 All Library systems are required to record the personal details of who has taken out their stock regardless of whether or not the borrower has used the NEC, and will be required to protect that information accordingly.Other service providers may not even record the fact that you have used a particular NEC, for example if showing the NEC Young Scot card for a retailer discount.

 saltirecard is a brand that indicates a card could be used for commercial smart travel Scotland-wide in the future.
-As well as being available as a NEC, the saltirecard brand is also appearing on transport operators’ commercial smart cards.
-Only the NEC can be used for concessionary travel in Scotland, and if at some time in the future you want to use your NEC for commercial, non-concessionary smart travel Scotland-wide as well, it needs to carry the saltirecard brand.
+As well as being available as a NEC, the saltirecard brand is also appearing on transport operators’ commercial smart cards as well as on student and staff cards issued by some college and universities.
+If at some time in the future you want to use your NEC for commercial, non-concessionary smart travel Scotland-wide as well, it needs to carry the saltirecard brand.
+More information can be found at https://smarttravel.scot/.